Fizan324926/HackTheBox-WritesUp/machines/Shoppy/README.md

 ![Ping](images/img(11).png?raw=true "hosts")

-here we have mattermost.shoppy.htb, add it to /etc/hosts
+Were we have mattermost.shoppy.htb, add it to /etc/hosts

 ![Ping](images/img(10).png?raw=true "hosts")

-then browse the link and log in using the credentials we found
+Then browse the link and log in using the credentials we found

 ![Ping](images/img(12).png?raw=true "hosts")

-after logging in we see different rooms on the left hand side we go to deploy machine section and see that we have the credentials for deploying the machine.
+After logging in we see different rooms on the left hand side we go to deploy machine section and see that we have the credentials for deploying the machine.

 ![Ping](images/img(13).png?raw=true "hosts")